Forced Entry Doors

 Virtually every type of building needs some sort of protection against forced entry.
 A door assembly or security doors is often a building’s first line of defense and can dramatically reduce the risk of an attack or burglary.

 It’s important to determine what level of protection is appropriate for the building’s use and location.
-Government buildings are usually more at risk for physical attacks.
+Government and religious buildings are usually more at risk for physical attacks.
 Retail and commercial tenants tend to be more concerned with theft.
 Schools are often a hybrid of burglary prevention and safety.

 Specifying Forced Entry Doors